 Varroa mites have been detected in Townsville.

 The Department of Agriculture and Fisheries has movement restrictions for bee risk items following the detection of varroa mites on Asian honey bees in Townsville.
-To move restricted items, please refer to the Movement Control Order (PDF, 427.1KB).
+To move restricted items, please refer to the Movement Control Order (PDF, 427.1KB), and familiarise yourself with the 10 km radius map (PDF, 440.4KB).

 Report sightings of feral hives, Asian honey bees or hives showing symptoms in Townsville to 13 25 23.